BREAKING NEWS

 Source: Unsplash; National Center for Missing and Exploited Children

-A Navy sailor and his two kids left their home in Hawaii nearly 20 years ago and haven’t been seen since.
+A Navy sailor and his two sons left their home in Hawaii over 20 years ago and haven’t been seen since.

-Thought family and investigators still hope to this day to solve what happened.
+Family and investigators still hope to this day to solve what happened to the father and his boys.

 Article continues below advertisement

-The family was seen leaving their Honolulu, Hawaii, home.
-Investigators say they may be in the area or may have traveled to the Philippines.
+The family was seen leaving their home in Honolulu, and investigators say they may be in the area or may have traveled to the Philippines.

 Article continues below advertisement